 What they discovered likely haunted them for the rest of their days.

-In the barn, the search party found four brutally battered bodies covered with hay.
+In the barn, the search party found four battered bodies covered with hay.
 Inside the house, they discovered the bodies of 2-year-old Josef and the maid, Maria Baumgartner.
-It had been Baumgartner's first day on the job—the previous maid had abandoned her position due to a fervent belief that the house and farm were haunted.
+It had been Baumgartner’s first day on the job—the previous maid had abandoned her position due to a fervent belief that the house and farm were haunted.

-Nearly 100 years later, dozens of people have been arrested as suspects in the crimes, though no one has ever been found guilty.
+For more than a century, dozens of people have been arrested as suspects in the crimes, though no one has ever been found guilty.
 The Hinterkaifeck murders remain one of Germany’s eeriest—and most famous—unsolved crimes.

 The reports from the family’s autopsies, conducted by court physician Dr. Johann Baptist Aumüller, paint a horrifying picture of their injuries.
 The elder Cäzilia showed signs of strangulation and seven blows to the head, which left her with a cracked skull.
 The face of her husband, Andreas, was caked with blood, and his cheek bones protruded from shredded flesh.
 Viktoria’s skull was also smashed; her head showed nine “star-shaped” wounds and the right side of her face had been hit with a blunt object.
 The younger Cäzilia’s lower jaw had been shattered and her face and neck covered in gaping, circular wounds.